vaskyp/multi-supplier-shopify-synchronization-platform/README.md

 # Multi-Supplier Shopify Synchronization Platform

+> This repository serves as a public technical overview of the project.
+>
+> The source code remains private because it contains proprietary business logic, supplier integrations, and production infrastructure used in active commercial operations.
+>
+> This README documents the system architecture, design decisions, synchronization workflows, and technical implementation details.

 A production-oriented backend platform that automates supplier feed ingestion, product normalization, inventory synchronization, pricing updates, and Shopify catalog synchronization.

 The system aggregates product data from multiple suppliers, maintains a centralized product catalog, and synchronizes inventory and pricing changes with Shopify using GraphQL Bulk Operations.